sixolet/about/resume.md

 Languages
 ------

+As a polyglot programmer, I learn new languages and tools quickly.
 At any given time, I have about three programming languages in main memory, with quite a few more swapped to disk.
 Right now I have JavaScript (underscore.js variant), Python, and Java paged in.

 Education
 ---------